mcdougallab/matlabneuroninterface/README.md

     n.dt                  % current time step (in ms); may be read and set n.celsius             % temperature (in celsius); may be read and set n.t_ptr               % a pointer to the current time; use this with Vector.record

+## Note
+To use this, the `NEURON` package should be in your MATLAB path and the `neuronwrapper.py` should be on MATLAB's Python path (where the latter can be obtained simply by putting it in the same folder as your model code.)